Football Far North Coast: 1997 – Matildas Beaten by Classy Chinese

 In November 1997 the Matildas played China at Oakes Oval, Lismore as part of a Tri-Series involving China, New Zealand and Australia.

 A crowd of more than 3,000 saw the Chinese team win 3–0 with the 3 first half goals, the goalscorers being Shui Qingxia, Sun Qingmei and Zhao Lihong.
 The local press were glowing of the Chinese team ... their "silken touch, ... superb ball skills, such a desire to be the best".

 The game was historic because it was the first game China had played in Australia, and for the inclusion of Lismore local Lisa Casagrande in the Australian team.
-Unfortunately Casagrande was replaced late in the first half due to calf cramps.
+Casagrande was replaced late in the first half due to calf cramps.

 In the curtain-raiser the Soccer Far North Coast Under-16 girls team defeated the Coffs Harbour Under-16 girls team 4–1.
 Goalscorers for Soccer Far North Coast were Martene Edwards (2), Amy Brown and Olivia Brisby with Katrina Byrnes scoring for Coffs Harbour.

 The winner of the Matilda for a Day competition run by The Northern Star newspaper including a Matildas playing strip, match ball and spending game day with the team was Kym Butts of South Gundurimba.

 1998 – 50th season

-1999 – Premiership Leaves Lismore for the First Time Ever
+1999 – premiership leaves Lismore for the first time ever

 In 1999 Maclean re-wrote FFNC record books by becoming the first club from outside Lismore to win the top grade premiership in its 51-year history.
 Maclean and Goonellabah finished equal on points, with Maclean's superior goal difference clinching their first premiership.

 The 1999 premier division finals (for the Cyril Mayo Cup) were reduced to 4 teams due to time constraints and ground unavailability following a wet season where many games were washed out.